waynodiablo/Oystercard/pills/sinatra_1.md

 You probably have noticed that the address includes **images** folder but not the **public** folder.
 This is by design: Sinatra treats everything that's located inside the **public** folder as available via URLs.
 That's why by just putting a file there we were able to access it from the browser.
 This only works for the folder called **public**.
 You can't get to the views folder in the same way.
 The name is customisable, though: you can choose a different name for the **public** folder if you wish.

 Of course, you can put anything you want inside this folder: not only images but also text files, executable files, CSS files (we'll get to them in a second) and many more things.

+Github and switch! :twisted_rightwards_arrows: Although we are pretty much done with coding in this Sinatra pill - there are a few more things to explain.
+Once you've read to the end of the pill why not try restarting this as a pair and re-creating the kitten app from scratch referring to the pill as little as possible?
+Ultimately you should be able to build the app from memory.
+Note of course that we are just playing around here, spiking a little app without any tests.
+Best practise would avoid putting these quick spikes into production where many users would access them.

 ## Absolute vs relative URLs